JaishKumar0/AI-Resume-Analyzer/README.md

       JAISH KUMAR
      </small>
   </p>
-  <small align="justify">🚀 A Project Submitted for the partial fulfilment of the Microssoft online internship from
+  <small align="justify">🚀 A Project Submitted for the partial fulfilment of the Microsoft online internship at
     <a href="https://www.bujhansi.ac.in/en">Bundelkhand University</a> during academic year 2025
   </small>
 </div><br/><br/>